nova0821/iotjs-wiki/Build-for-NuttX.md

 ### 6. Latest status

-Current IoT.jsm, as of June 2015, requires more memory than STM32F4-disco provides.
-We need memory optimisation.
+Current IoT.js, as of June 2015, requires more memory than STM32F4-disco provides.
+We need memory optimisation and this work is in progress.